Study and assessment support

 • changes in cases where there would be a health and safety risk to you or others.

 • changes in circumstances when something unforeseen happens, such as if you are unexpectedly ill or injured.
-In this situation, you will need to apply for extenuating circumstances.
+In this situation, you will need to apply for exceptional circumstances.
 You should also let your school know about any unexpected events that could adversely affect your coursework or exam performance.

 Alternative exam arrangements